 - 1. Select the best answer.
 Detailed written procedures are required for:

-- A. Complex lifts
+- A. All lifts

-- B. All lifts
+- B. Complex lifts

 - C. Non-complex lifts

 - D. Some lifts

 - 2. Select the best answer.
-For all complex lifts, a rigger supervisor, operator supervisor, or rigging or crane operator working leader shall review on-site conditions and shall...
+For all complex lifts, a rigger supervisor, operator supervisor, or rigging or crane operator working leader shall review on-site conditions and ...

-- A. Select rigging gear
+- A. Inspect all rigging gear

-- B. Conduct a pre-job briefing
+- B. Select rigging gear

-- C. Inspect all rigging gear
+- C. Conduct a pre-job briefing

 - D. Define the crane operating envelope

 - 3. Select the best answer.
 Lifts of test weights during maintenance or load test are ...

-- A. Evaluated according to the complex lift requirements
+- A. Routine lifts because they are not complex shapes

-- B. Routine lifts because they are not complex shapes
+- B. Evaluated according to the complex lift requirements

-- C. Included in the complex lift requirements
+- C. Excluded from the complex lift requirements

-- D. Excluded from the complex lift requirements
+- D. Included in the complex lift requirements

 - 4. Select the best answer.
 A crane with a capacity of 100,000 pounds is performing a lift of 40,000 pounds.
 This is a(n):

-- A. Complex lift
+- A. Overload lift

 - B. Non-complex lift

 - C. Hazardous lift

-- D. Overload lift
+- D. Complex lift

-Complex Lift Examples Hazardous Materials
+Hazardous Materials